 Licensing such a wide range of businesses to launch sports betting simultaneously has been a complicated endeavor.
 Still, Ohio is already reaping the rewards through licensing and application fees.

-Between brick-and-mortar sportsbooks, online betting apps and kiosks in bars and restaurants, Ohio sports betting could bring in more than $30 million in fees before taking a single bet.
+Between brick-and-mortar sportsbooks, online betting apps and kiosks in bars and restaurants, Ohio sports betting likely brought in more than $30 million in fees before taking a single bet.

 Each approved business must pay application and license fees and then yearly fees to keep their licenses.